MicrosoftDocs/azure-dev-docs/articles/python/tutorial-python-managed-identity-06.md

 # Deploy and configure the Python web app in Azure

 This article is part of a tutorial about deploying a Python app to Azure App Service.
 The web app uses managed identity to authenticate to other Azure resources.
 In this article, you'll deploy the Python app to Azure and configure it.
-Configuration requires changes to the App Service and Azure Database for PostgreSQL service.

 :::image type="content" source="./media/python-web-app-managed-identity/system-diagram-local-to-deploy-python-managed-identity-deploy-800px.png" lightbox="./media/python-web-app-managed-identity/system-diagram-local-to-deploy-python-managed-identity-deploy.png" alt-text="A screenshot showing the Azure services in the tutorial used with deployment to Azure highlighted." :::